solzanirsouza/Searcher/README.md

 **Application to create the object "Person" and to search with simples filters.**
-<br> The focus of this example is to demonstrate how to look for any register on MongoDB with a flexible query (Criteria).
+<br> The focus of this example is to demonstrate how to look for any document on MongoDB with a flexible query (Criteria).

 To learn and create this example I used this references below.